 For example, Ontario’s extensive rural population helps to balance out the high cost of living in the province’s more expensive cities like Toronto and Hamilton.

-By comparison, consider somewhere like New Brunswick, where most of the province is rural, and the overall cost of living is very low.
+By comparison, consider somewhere like New Brunswick, where most of the province is rural, and the overall living cost is very low.